 Investigations against staff will be conducted by the headteacher.
 Investigations against the headteacher will be carried out by the Chair of Governors with appropriate support from the senior deputy headteacher and the Local Authority.

-The Ealing LADO is:
+The Ealing LADO contact details are:

 In the absence of the LADO please contact the child protection advisors on the same number who have delegated LADO responsibilities.